Malloc Visualizer

 This visual choice was made purely for aesthetic purposes.

-Using Adobe After Effects, I created playful animations to illustrate specific concepts.
+Using Adobe After Effects, I created animations to illustrate specific concepts.

 Visualizing two data structures: